DebDDash/DebDDash.github.io/_projects/ComputationalNeuroscience.md

 This code is adapted from a notebook created by Dipam Chakraborty at AIcrowd for the [Multi-Agent Behavior Challenge.](https://www.aicrowd.com/challenges/multi-agent-behavior-representation-modeling-measurement-and-applications)

 ## Data sources
-The CalMS21 dataset is hosted by Caltech at [https://data.caltech.edu/records/1991.](https://data.caltech.edu/records/1991.)
+The [CalMS21 dataset](https://data.caltech.edu/records/1991) is hosted by Caltech.
 The dataset files are stored as json files.
 For ease of handling, it was first converted to .npy files which contained 32 features.

 ## Dataset specifications